 - Member of the American Psychological Association’s (APA) Task Force on Global Climate Change

-- Co-founder and director of the Ecopsychology Certificate program at Lewis & Clark Graduate School
+- Founder and director of the Ecopsychology Certificate program at Lewis & Clark Graduate School

-The report on psychology and global climate change Thomas co-authored has been cited over 200 times.
-His paper “The Psychological Impacts of Global Climate Change” has been cited over 100 times.
+The report on psychology and global climate change Thomas co-authored has been cited nearly 400 times.
+His paper “The Psychological Impacts of Global Climate Change” has been cited over 500 times.

 Thomas’ newest publications include: